-Like it or not, COVID-19 has made remote work more normal than ever.
+Like it or not, remote work has become more normal than ever.
 In the wake of restructuring nearly every part of life as we know it, teams that previously worked together in offices are working hard to develop strategies to adapt to remote work.
 For the most part, they’re doing a fine job.

 Here’s why that’s a problem: giving and receiving feedback is critical to running an efficient, healthy team that continues to grow and evolve.
 In fact, most employees want to receive feedback–a study by Harvard Business Review reported that 57% of people desired constructive feedback over pure praise.